cloudblog004/fantasticfoodies/content/en/posts/639-step-by-step-guide-to-prepare-ultimate-tuwon-shinkafa-with-moringa-soup.md

 1. Get  Veg oil

 After which the corn is cooked, parboiled, blended with seasoned pepper, and served hot with either spinach, pumpkin leaves, or moringa.
 Tuwo shinkafa (Tuwon shinkafa) is a rice meal, popular in the northern parts of Nigeria.
-It is usually served as an accompaniment for soups and stews Tuwo shinkafa is usually prepared from scratch with short grain rice (local rice), but it can also be prepared with rice flour (which is the easiest&amp;fastest.
+It is usually served as an accompaniment for soups and stews Tuwo shinkafa is usually prepared from scratch with short grain rice (local rice), but it can also be prepared with rice flour (which is the easiest&fastest.
 Tuwon shinkafa with miyar zogale(moringa soup) Recipe by. from img-global.cpcdn.com.

 <!--inarticleads2-->